wpsharks/comet-cache-kb/questions/2016/102-what-are-wordpress-nonces-and-why-are-they-not-cache-compatible.md

 ## WordPress Nonce Lifetime

 WordPress nonces have a default lifetime of 1 day from the time they were created.
-If you choose to allow nonce caching, the best way to avoid issues with caching expired nonce values is to set your cache expiration (**Dashboard → Comet Cache → Plugin Options → Directory / Expiration Time**) to 1 day or less.
+If you choose to allow nonce caching, the best way to avoid issues with caching expired nonce values is to set your cache expiration (**Dashboard → Comet Cache → Plugin Options → Cache Expiration Time**) to 1 day or less.

 The default Cache Expiration time is 7 days, which means that a cache file will not be recreated for at least 7 days.
 If you are allowing Comet Cache to cache nonce values, a 7 day cache expiration is too long because an expired nonce value could be cached for a full 6 days, which is plenty of time to cause problems for users.